Research Experiences for Undergraduates

 Our summer 2022 program will run from May 23 - July 30.
 We anticipate that this will be a normal program with fully in-person participation but will continue to monitor the pandemic situation and make adjustments if necessary.
-The availability of REU positions in 2022 is also contingent on an anticipated renewal of funding from the National Science Foundation.

 We host a summer REU program in Physics & Astronomy.
 The 10-week program introduces students to the nature of research-oriented careers in physics & astronomy, and fosters development of research-related skills and knowledge.
 Participants are encouraged to select their own mentor based on their interests and mutual agreement.
 Weekly seminars, field trips and workshops provide students with additional skills development, professional development topics such as ethics and patents/intellectual property, and an introduction to common research resources.
 Many events occur in conjunction with concurrent LSU summer undergraduate science programs in space science, computational science, and biomedical sciences.

 - Ivan Agullo (quantum gravity)